How to Connect Software Without APIs

 With Deck:

-For cases where browser-based access is not possible at all — for example, a portal that actively blocks automation or requires physical hardware authentication — there are fallback approaches worth knowing.
-In this scenario, you can request an export from the portal, download the file to a secure server via SFTP or another file transfer method, and then parse the CSV or XML data for integration with your system.
+For cases where browser-based access is not possible at all — for example, a portal that actively blocks automation or requires physical hardware authentication — you can request an export from the portal, download the file to a secure server via SFTP, and parse the CSV or XML data for integration with your system.

 Another common method is email-based integration.
 Here, a system sends emails with structured data such as CSV attachments or formatted content in the email body, and another system monitors an inbox and parses these emails for relevant information.
-Additionally, many iPaaS solutions offer pre-built connectors for popular legacy systems, allowing integration without coding a custom API request.
+Many iPaaS solutions also offer pre-built connectors for popular legacy systems, allowing integration without coding a custom API request.

 You can also share data between applications using a message queue or message broker when one side lacks an API.
 Asynchronous data exchange can be enabled using systems like RabbitMQ, Apache Kafka, or Amazon SQS.